Designations Congruent with Things: Chapter 22

 “Winsome, is, in fact, your number one secret adjective for me, dude.”

-Hermann tries not to feel at all pleased by this as he wrenches the conversation back into its previous trajectory.
+Hermann tries not to feel at all pleased by this as he wrenches the conversation back to its previous trajectory.
 “Do you seriously believe what you just said?”

 “You are very incisive dude, very.“

 “No,” Hermann snaps.
-“I mean the differences in our motor responses being explained by my brain being architecturally superior to yours.”
+“I mean differences in our motor responses being attributable to my brain’s architectural superiority.”

-“Um, I’m pretty sure I didn’t put it that way, but yeah.
+“Um, pretty sure I didn’t put it quite that way, but yeah.
 It seems like a reasonable working model.
-The great thing about this situation though,” Newton says, harassing the edge of his own shirt cuff, “is that no one has turned evil yet.
-Yes, there are difficult to explain predatory instincts, and yes there are sort of trips to the pharmacy that get hijacked and turned into trips to the Wall, and yes there are times when one meets middle schoolers who might not actually be middle schoolers, and yes there are some unusual motor cortex side effects, and yes maybe there’s a weak technical argument to be made for epilepsy, but at the end of the day we’re fifty percent employed and one hundred percent not yet dangerous to society, so we are doing awesome.”
+The great thing about this situation, though,” Newton pauses, harassing the edge of his own shirt cuff, “is that no one has turned evil yet.
+Yes, there are difficult-to-explain predatory instincts, and yes, there are sort of trips to the pharmacy that get hijacked and turned into trips to the Wall, and yes, there are times when one meets middle-schoolers who might not actually be middle-schoolers, and yes, there are some unusual motor cortex side effects, and yes, maybe there’s a weak technical argument to be made for epilepsy, but at the end of the day, we’re fifty percent employed and one hundred percent not yet dangerous to society, so we are doing awesome.”

 “I met five kids inside the wall having a jam/homework/camaraderie session.
 It was super weird.
-Do kids really do that.
-Hang out in a little circles of adorkable while trespassing.
+Do kids really do that?
+Hang out in little circles of adorkable while trespassing?
 I feel like no. I think maybe I hallucinated the whole thing.
-I don’t really trust my brain; it’s kind of a misleading jerk a lot of the time.
-I mean, there’s no way I’m actually a rock star.
-Right.
-Literally one.
-I always thought I was being a little bit metaphorical about the whole rockstar thing, you know, tongue in cheek, like ‘rockstar’ in the Ian Malcolm tradition of rockstar-as-a-single-word-representing-intellectual-risk-taking-coupled-with-an-improbably-cutting-edge-fashion-sense-and-tasteful-iconoclasm type deal as opposed to say, a literal rock star in the classical tradition of aloof-guyliner-wearing-faux-guitar-smashing musical genius.
-I mean, I have swaths of genius, Hermann, entire swaths of stupidly vast abilities, and I had to pick, ostensibly, and I picked biology, eventually, after six degrees and short stint as a PI and also after cloned, alien, war-machines started ruining my local environment, by which I mean my planet.
+I don’t trust my brain; it’s kind of a misleading jerk a lot of the time.
+I mean, there’s no way I’m actually a rockstar.
+Right?
+I always thought I was being a little bit metaphorical about the whole rockstar thing, y’know, tongue in cheek, like ‘rockstar’ in the Ian Malcolm tradition of rockstar-as-a-single-word-representing-intellectual-risk-taking-coupled-with-an-improbably-cutting-edge-fashion-sense-and-tasteful-iconoclasm type deal as opposed to say, a literal rock star in the classical tradition of an aloof guyliner-wearing, faux-guitar-smashing, musical genius.
+I mean, I have swaths of genius, Hermann, whole swaths of stupidly vast abilities, and I had to pick, ostensibly, and I picked biology, eventually, after six degrees and short stint as a PI and also after cloned, alien, war-machines started ruining my local environment, by which I mean my planet.
 But if those kids weren’t real, my brain actually took that rockstar thing literally.
 Not rockstar but rock.
 Star.
 I find this disappointing.
-I mean, come on, brain, am I right.
+I mean, come on, brain, am I right?
 Like, yes, I can stun the minds of non-narcissists with my laser-like vanity, precisely applied, but I like to think I can give my brain the benefit of the doubt about uncloseting closeted desires at least to me if no one else.
 I think it says terrible things about me if I’m hallucinating a cadre of middle school children who want my autograph.
 Really terrible things.”

-“Huh,” Newton says.
+“Huh.”
+Newton seems vaguely cheered by this news.
 “And you didn’t buy them and put them in my coat pocket?”

 “No,” Hermann says.
 “Will you please—”